querielo/awesome-computer-graphics/README.md

 * [Ray Tracey's blog](http://raytracey.blogspot.com/).
 Sam Lapere shares numerous posts about real-time rendering on his blog.
 It's an excellent resource for those looking to stay informed about the latest advancements in real-time rendering techniques.

+## Tools

+* [RenderDoc](https://renderdoc.org) is a free and open-source graphics debugging tool that allows developers to capture and analyze frames from DirectX, Vulkan, and OpenGL applications.
+It provides a user-friendly interface to inspect the pipeline state, shader inputs and outputs, textures, and buffers of a captured frame, helping developers to diagnose and fix graphics issues.
+RenderDoc is widely used in game development and has become an essential tool for graphics programmers.

+* [Spector.js](https://spector.babylonjs.comk) is a free and open-source tool for debugging and profiling WebGL applications.
+It allows developers to capture frames, inspect the WebGL state, and profile the performance of WebGL applications.
+Spector.js provides an easy-to-use UI that displays the captured frames along with their associated WebGL calls, helping developers to diagnose and fix issues related to WebGL state changes and performance.
+It can be integrated into any WebGL application and has become a popular tool among web developers who work with WebGL.

+* [Xcode](https://developer.apple.com/xcode/) is Apple's integrated development environment for macOS, which includes tools for profiling Metal applications.

+* [Intel Graphics Performance Analyzers](https://www.intel.com/content/www/us/en/developer/tools/graphics-performance-analyzers/overview.html) is a suite of tools that allows you to profile graphics performance of different APIs including DirectX, OpenGL, Vulkan.

 ## Awesome lists

 ### API